Pages

 *The Quilt TOP can be used in many ways:

 #1-Whole cloth (as is) with cut shapes and stitches added as appliqué.
 Use a glue stick lightly in new shape center or pin to attach before stitching in place.
 Work with the TOP in the hoop and adjust as you go to keep it cinched flat.
+PS I hate glue and spray adhesives, they add unnatural elements but are used by many with great ease.
+No Judgement here.

 #4- Log Cabin: start with a small color square and add ~1-2” random strips, sewn right sides together, ironed open each time.
 You’ll add rows (logs) to the outside edge as you go, each row adding to the cabin.
 Cut to match size of BACKING before you make the sandwich.